TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: request-promise-core, stealthy-require.
-A copy of the source code may be downloaded from git+https://github.com/request/promise-core.git (request-promise-core), git+https://github.com/analog-nico/stealthy-require.git (stealthy-require).
+The following software may be included in this product: request-promise-core.
+A copy of the source code may be downloaded from git+https://github.com/request/promise-core.git.
 This software contains the following license and notice below:

 ISC License